Science is my jam. Before I got into tech, I spent about ten years doing science research.

 College

 My favorite subject in my Applied Health Science major was Nutrition.
 I was blessed with a great teacher who provided a rigorous foundation in nutritional biochemistry and taught the course materials with passion.
 I found it fascinating that all of the biochemical and molecular details of our cells and physiology could relate back to the foods we eat every day.
 My nutrition teacher gave me extensive opportunities in research, teaching, and administration that made me a competitive applicant for graduate school.
+I taught four classroom lectures and nine exam review sessions, won two academic awards, presented a poster at a scientific conference, and published two peer-reviewed scientific research articles.

 I graduated from Wheaton with a B.S. in Applied Health Science, a B.A. in Spanish, an understanding of my identity and values, and a direction for my career.